-Progress made in relevant Fisheries Management Plan areas, including Maximum Sustainable Yield commitments, will be noted in the IFCA's Annual Report.
+Progress made in relevant

+Fisheries Management Plan areas,

+including Maximum Sustainable

+Yield commitments, will be noted

+in the IFCA's Annual Report.

 Since 2010 Authority officers have made significant progress in the development of management plans for key shellfish species such as lobster and edible crab with integrated management plans.
-The plans are supported by а developing management framework which was strengthened during 2016/2017 through the implementation of a new minimum landing size for edible crab of 140 mm, mandatory escape gaps in lobster pots and a new restricted permitting scheme covering scallop dredging.
-Plans for other species are being developed and this work will be supported by new future byelaw regulations made on 27 April 2016 which will enable more monitoring of fishing comprehensive exploitation rates throughout activities and the Authority's district.
+The plans are supported by a developing management framework which was strengthened during 2016/2017 through the implementation of a new minimum landing size for edible crab of 140 mm, mandatory escape gaps in lobster pots and a new restricted permitting scheme covering scallop dredging.
+Plans for other species are being developed and this work will be supported by 5 new byelaw regulations which are currently awaiting ministerial confirmation and which will enable more comprehensive monitoring of fishing activities and exploitation rates throughout the Authority's district.

-The IFCA will demonstrate its long-term strategic approach to sustainable marine management by having appropriate plan-making, review, update and amendment procedures in place.
+The IFCA will demonstrate its long-term strategic approach to sustainable marine management by having appropriate planmaking, review, update and amendment procedures in place.
 The IFCA will record its performance against corporate outcomes and indicators as soon as practically possible following the end of the financial year.